Hidamari no Ki: Characters

-Media

-Manga
+Production

+Hidamari no Ki is considered part of Osamu Tezuka's last artistic period, which focused on more realistic historical works (e.g. Message to Adolf).
+Rather than being set in an imaginary world, as are many of Tezuka's earlier works, historical context plays an important role for the action of the characters and for dramatic effect.
+Many of these works depict turbulent or revolutionary historical periods like here the Meiji Restoration.

+Tezuka was inspired for the manga by his interest in his own genealogy.
+This was sparked by researcher Yasuaki Fukase, who wrote a thesis about his great-grandfather Ryosen Tezuka and sent it to the manga artist with a personal letter.
+Tezuka then found episodes about Ryoan Tezuka in a biography of Yukichi Fukuzawa, who was a classmate of Ryoan Tezuka's at Koan Ogata's private school for Western medicine in Osaka.

+A characteristic of Tezuka's last artistic period is having at least two interrelated main characters, here Manjiro and Ryan, who react very differently to the historical events they witness and who because of this end up on opposing ends of societal and political conflict.
+This leads to them questioning their own values and worldview, when they end up meeting their old friends again.
+Like many other manga series by Tezuka such as Black Jack, Hidamari no Ki has a physician as a main character.

+Hidamari no Ki, ending in 1986, is one of Tezuka's last longer serializations before his death in 1989.
+Already ill at the time of writing, he foreshadowed his death by showing his own father - looking like Tezuka himself - dying in volume 9.

+Publication

 The manga was released by Shogakukan in eleven tankōbon released between July 1, 1988 and January 1, 1989.
-The manga was re-released as eight tankōbon, the first five on March 17, 1995 and the final three on July 17, 1995.
+The manga was re-released as eight tankōbon, the first five on March 17, 1995 and the final three on July 17 of the same year.
 The series was re-released in 6 kanzenbans between September 7, 1999 and January 27, 2000.
-The series was released in 6 widebans, the first on August 29, 2008, the second and third on September 30, 2008 and the final three on October 30, 2008.
+The series was released in 6 widebans in 2008, the first on August 29, the second and third on September 30, and the final three on October 30.

+It was published in France by Tonkam.

 Volume listing

-Anime
+Anime adaptation

 The series was adapted into a 25-episode anime television series directed by Gisaburô Sugii.
 It was broadcast on NTV between April 4 and September 19, 2000.
 VAP released a series of 9 DVDs, each containing 2 or 3 episodes of the anime.
 They were released between June 21, 2000 and February 21, 2001.

 Episode list

 Soundtrack CD

-On June 21, 2000, Vap released a soundtrack CD for the Hidamari no Ki anime.
+On June 21, 2000, VAP released a soundtrack CD for the Hidamari no Ki anime.
 The songs are performed by Keiko Matsui and are composed by Kazu Matsui.